CIS565-Fall-2014/Project3-Pathtracer/README.md

 * how can this feature be further optimized (again, not necessary to implement it, but should give a roadmap of how to further optimize and why you believe this is the next step)

-## BASE CODE TOUR
-You will be working in three files: raytraceKernel.cu, intersections.h, and interactions.h.
-Within these files, areas that you need to complete are marked with a TODO comment.
-Areas that are useful to and serve as hints for optional features are marked with TODO (Optional).
-Functions that are useful for reference are marked with the comment LOOK.

-* raytraceKernel.cu contains the core raytracing CUDA kernel.
-You will need to
-  complete:
-    * cudaRaytraceCore() handles kernel launches and memory management; this function already contains example code for launching kernels, transferring geometry and cameras from the host to the device, and transferring image buffers from the host to the device and back.
-You will have to complete this function to support passing materials and lights to CUDA.
-    * raycastFromCameraKernel() is a function that you need to implement.
-This function once correctly implemented should handle camera raycasting.
-    * raytraceRay() is the core raytracing CUDA kernel; all of your pathtracing logic should be implemented in this CUDA kernel. raytraceRay() should take in a camera, image buffer, geometry, materials, and lights, and should trace a ray through the scene and write the resultant color to a pixel in the image buffer.

-* intersections.h contains functions for geometry intersection testing and point generation.
-You will need to complete:
-    * boxIntersectionTest(), which takes in a box and a ray and performs an intersection test.
-This function should work in the same way as sphereIntersectionTest().
-    * getRandomPointOnSphere(), which takes in a sphere and returns a random point on the surface of the sphere with an even probability distribution.
-      This function should work in the same way as getRandomPointOnCube().
-You can (although do not necessarily have to) use this to generate points on a sphere to use a point lights, or can use this for area lighting.

-* interactions.h contains functions for ray-object interactions that define how rays behave upon hitting materials and objects.
-You will need to complete:
-    * getRandomDirectionInSphere(), which generates a random direction in a sphere with a uniform probability.
-This function works in a fashion similar to that of calculateRandomDirectionInHemisphere(), which generates a random cosine-weighted direction in a hemisphere.
-    * calculateBSDF(), which takes in an incoming ray, normal, material, and other information, and returns an outgoing ray.
-You can either implement this function for ray-surface interactions, or you can replace it with your own function(s).

-You will also want to familiarize yourself with:

-* sceneStructs.h, which contains definitions for how geometry, materials, lights, cameras, and animation frames are stored in the renderer.
-* utilities.h, which serves as a kitchen-sink of useful functions

-## NOTES ON GLM
-This project uses GLM, the GL Math library, for linear algebra.
-You need to know two important points on how GLM is used in this project:

-* In this project, indices in GLM vectors (such as vec3, vec4), are accessed via swizzling.
-So, instead of v[0], v.x is used, and instead of v[1], v.y is used, and so on and so forth.
-* GLM Matrix operations work fine on NVIDIA Fermi cards and later, but pre-Fermi cards do not play nice with GLM matrices.
-As such, in this project, GLM matrices are replaced with a custom matrix struct, called a cudaMat4, found in cudaMat4.h.
-A custom function for multiplying glm::vec4s and cudaMat4s is provided as multiplyMV() in intersections.h.

 ## SCENE FORMAT
 This project uses a custom scene description format.